Diversity Innovation Grants FAQ

 Who can participate?

 Diversity Innovation Grants are open to all current Johns Hopkins University and Johns Hopkins Health System faculty, staff and students.
-This year, projects must have at least two co-leads, and they must be from different divisions at Johns Hopkins.
+Both groups and individuals are encouraged to apply.

 If I submitted an idea in a prior DIG cycle but did not receive funding, am I eligible to resubmit it?